codex-storage/codex-installer/README.md

-# Codex Storage CLI
+# Codex Installer

-A command-line interface for interacting with Codex Storage.
+A command-line interface for installing and interacting with Codex Storage.

 ## Features